OpenSLO/OpenSLO/README.md

 ##### Notes (AlertPolicy)

+- **description** *string*, optional description about the alert policy, contains at most 1050 characters
 - **alertWhenBreaching** *boolean*, `true`, `false`, whether the alert should be triggered when the condition is breaching
 - **alertWhenResolved** *boolean*, `true`, `false`, whether the alert should be triggered